microsoft/PowerToys/README.md

 2. Windows key shortcut guide - The shortcut guide appears when a user holds the Windows key down for more than one second and shows the available shortcuts for the current state of the desktop.

 ![Windows key shortcut guide](WindowsKeyShortcutGuide.jpg)

-The first preview of these two utilities and corresponding source code will be released Summer 2020.

 # Backlog